Categories: Off-topic

 Grammatically, both these -hada and -itda verbs can be seen as either one word or as noun+verb.
 In the second case, it is therefore possible to put an object-marker after the noun ie “in the middle”.

 In a sentence that has multiple verbs, only the last one (the one at the end of the sentence) is fully conjugated.
-Depending on the particular grammatical construct being used, other verbs may just use the root or use the “basic form” (which is the same as the “casual” conjugation or the polite conjugation without the “-yo”; see later).
+Depending on the particular grammatical construct being used, other verbs may just use the stem or use the “basic form”.

 Action Verbs